Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 When the piston rings or valve seals go defective, the pressure within the chamber leaks out.

 When the spark plug ignites the air and fuel, this explosion is the energy that propels the piston down.
-If there’s somewhere for these gases – this power – to escape, there isn’t as much force driving the piston down.
+If there’s somewhere for these gases – this power – to escape, there isn’t as much pressure pushing the piston downward.

-With worn or broken valve seals or faulty piston rings, that’s just what’s happening.
+With deteriorated or broken valve seals or faulty piston rings, that’s just what’s happening.

-As a result, your engine’s performance will take a significant hit.
+As a result, your engine’s performance will take a substantial hit.
 You’ll notice the following:

 • Sluggish under acceleration